HaoQLe/HaoQLe/README.md

 ### Hi there 👋

+My name is Hao (prounounced as "how").
+My pronouns are he/him.
+I was born in Ho Chi Minh City, Vietnam but I was raised in Seattle, Washington.

 <!--
 **HaoQLe/HaoQLe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.